 Welders use a variety of techniques, like arc welding (which uses electrified metal clips with an extremely high charge to join metal parts together) in manufacturing and other related settings.
 These skilled workers are typically employed in manufacturing industries, but they can also be found working in auto body shops, for construction companies or in other industries.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment for welders, cutters, solderers and brazers should grow by 6% over the 2012-2022 decade.
-The number of available jobs and ability of a welder to secure a job may be best for those who are willing to relocate (www.bls.gov).
-In May 2013, according to the BLS, 369,610 workers were employed in these occupations nationwide.
-The median hourly wage for these individuals was $17.99 per hour, or $37,420 annually, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for welders, cutters, solderers and brazers should grow slower than average over the 2018-2028 decade.
+The number of available jobs and ability of a welder to secure a job may be best for those who are willing to relocate.
+In May 2018, according to the BLS, 424,700 workers were employed in these occupations nationwide.
+The mean wage for these individuals was $44,360annually, according to the BLS.

 Welding Machine Operators